grgrcrpntr/git-training/README.md

 # Git Training

-Welcome to this Git and GiHub training course!
+Welcome to this Git and GitHub training course!

 ### Prerequisites